PGY1 Pharmacy Residency

-The residency in Pharmacy Practice at UF Health Shands Hospital is an ASHP-accredited program emphasizing clinical pharmacy practice and its relationship to the total health system.
+The PG1 Pharmacy Residency at UF Health Shands Hospital is an ASHP-accredited program emphasizing clinical pharmacy practice and its relationship to the total health system.
 The residency provides a framework for the practitioner to develop the skills necessary for providing pharmaceutical care in a variety of different health care settings.

-There are ten pharmacy resident positions available to eligible candidates at UF Health Shands Hospital.
+There are nine pharmacy resident positions available to eligible candidates at UF Health Shands Hospital.
 These are divided among pharmacy practice and several other specialties.
-Two to five of the positions will be in the pharmacy practice program.
 This residency offers four required rotations and provides ample time for elective rotations in a variety of settings.

 - Adult Internal Medicine, General Pediatrics